How do I view Assignments as a student?

 When an assignment is open to you to submit at any time, you can view the due date, points, and the type(s) of submission(s) you can use for the assignment .
 Not all assignments may have a due date.

 - Instructions : any instructions that your instructor has about the assignment.
 Please note that you cannot download assignment instructions unless your instructor has included a link to download them.
 You can also print the screen or copy and paste the directions into a word processing program, or you can also view the assignment in the Canvas mobile app.

-In the example above, the assignment is due January 12.
-However, if you were to miss the due date, you could still submit the assignment for late credit before the last day of the course.
+For example, an assignment may have a due date but may not list any other dates.
+If you were to miss the due date, you could still submit the assignment for late credit before the last day of the course.
+If the assignment does not have a due date, you can submit the assignment at any time before the last day of the course.